crispinprojects/talkcalendar/README.md

 To update from the Talk Calendar 0.5 series to the 0.6 series export the current calendar to an ical file and then import it into the new version of Talk Calendar.

-## Note for GNOME/GTK Users:
+## Note for GNOME Users

-To make Talk Calendar match your system theme, it is recommended to install the adwaita-qt6 theme engine:
+To scale Talk Calendar to match the GNOME theme write a run application BASH script as shown below.

 ```
-sudo apt install adwaita-qt6 (Debian)
+#!/bin/bash
+QT_SCALE_FACTOR=1.5  /path/to/software/talkcalendar
 ```

+QT_SCALE_FACTOR is an environment variable used to adjust the size of user interface elements based on the display's pixel density.
+QT_SCALE_FACTOR values greater than one increases the size of UI elements.
+For example, a QT_SCALE_FACTOR of 2.0 will double the size of components.

+With Debian you can install the adwaita-qt6 theme engine and Qt runtime libraries as shown below.
 ```
- sudo dnf install adwaita-qt6 (Fedora)
+sudo apt install adwaita-qt6
+sudo apt install qt6-base-dev
 ```

 ### Source Code